Your pet wants you to read our newsletter. (Then give them a treat.)

 A cat’s claws, after all, are not merely fingernails sharpened to a point.
 They grow from, and are thus attached to, the last bone on each of their toes, so their removal is essentially an amputation, by guillotine clipper or scalpel — broadly equivalent to cutting off the distal phalange of a human finger or toe.
 Could you live without the tips of your fingers and toes?
 Yes.
 Would you choose to?
 Of course not.
 Would your life be harder if you did?
 Most definitely.

-And yet many people, even in 2022, still elect to declaw their cats.
+And yet many people, even in 2023, still elect to declaw their cats.
 And vets across the country — who it seems reasonable to assume like animals and want to help them — still perform the procedure.
 But why?
-To find out, I contacted Dr. Annette Louviere, a veterinarian specializing in cats and an active member of the American Association of Feline Practitioners.
-She’s also a mom to three cats of her own (Lenux, Frankie, and Odin) and a Chihuahua-Poodle mix named Izzy.
+To find out, The Wildest talked to Dr. Annette Louviere, a veterinarian specializing in cats and an active member of the American Association of Feline Practitioners.
+She’s also a mom to three cats of her own (Lenux, Frankie, and Odin) and a Chihuahua / Poodle mix named Izzy.

 Editor’s note: In 2019, New York became the first state to make elective cat declaw surgery illegal, followed by the cities of Los Angeles, San Francisco, Denver, St. Louis, and Austin.
 More than 20 countries — including England, Germany, Spain, Australia, and New Zealand — have also long-banned the practice.